scelsic2/cat-connect/README.md

 ## Description

 Cat Connection is a social network API for cat lovers!
-Create an account, post thoughts about cats, and react to other users cat thoughts!
+Create an account, post thoughts about cats, and react to other users' cat thoughts!

 ## Installation